jaols/PSJumpStart/PSJumpStart/ReadMe.md

 `"Argument-Name":"value/code"`

 So if you want `$PSpids` to contain currently running PowerShell sessions, you may use `"PSpids":  "(Get-Process -Name \"PowerShell\" | Select-Object -ExpandProperty Id)"` in a `json`file.

+Call the function `Get-GlobalDefaultsFromJsonFiles` to get content for `$PSDefaultParameterValues`.
+Copy the `GetLocalDefaultsFromFiles` function from the template file `PSJumpStartStdTemplateWithArguments.ps1`.
+Or use the template.

 ### Arguments load order